memgraph/docs/docs/connect-to-memgraph/drivers/c-sharp.md

 We'll be using Visual Studio 2019 on Windows 10 to connect a simple .
 NET console application to a running Memgraph instance.
-If you're using a different IDE, the steps might be slightly different, but the code is probably the same or very similar.<br />
+If you're using a different IDE, the steps might be slightly different, but the code is either the same or very similar.<br />

 Let's jump in and connect a simple program to Memgraph.